spectral-compute/scale-docs/docs/manual/compiler/language-extensions.md

 ```

 All references to `example` will be replaced by calls to `someFunction()`.
 Taking
-the address of a variable so declared is undefined behaviour.
+the address of such a variable is undefined behaviour.

 ## `__builtin_provable(bool X)`